-At Plantation Cafe you can buy small bottles of cold drip coffee, assorted blends and single origins, plus tea and home-brewing gear.
+At Plantation Specialty Coffee you can buy small bottles of cold drip coffee, assorted blends and single origins, plus tea and home-brewing gear.
 Sandwiches, pastries and espresso cheesecake are also available.

-‘The Vertue of the Coffee Drink’ are a micro coffee roaster, café, kitchen and retailer.
+Vertue Coffee Roasters are a micro coffee roaster, café, kitchen and retailer.
 Being passionate about coffee, they source premium green coffee beans, roast to perfection, then serve with care and respect.

 This compact cafe takes its coffee very seriously, grinding delicious roasted blends from local suppliers Proud Mary and Seven Seeds.